Akihito Okano

-Akihito Okano (岡野昭仁, Okano Akihito) is a Japanese musician, vocalist of rock band Porno Graffitti.
+Akihito Okano (岡野 昭仁, Okano Akihito) is a Japanese musician, vocalist of rock band Porno Graffitti.

+Early life and career

 Okano was born in Nakasho, Innoshima City (now Onomichi City), Hiroshima.
-He is married with one child.

-Biography and early career

-Early life

 Okano is the youngest of three siblings (he has two older sisters).
 His parents wanted to name him "Satoru", but received the name of Akihito from his uncle, as part of a family tradition.

 As a child, he wanted to be an athlete.
 He played baseball in elementary school, and was in track and field and soccer in junior high.
 His interest in music started in elementary school, when he started listening to Western music thanks to one of his sisters, and singing Japanese songs in family reunions.

 High school years

 In 1990, he entered Innoshima High School, where he met Haruichi Shindō.
 They became friends in the second year of high school, after attending a party where Shindō was in, to which Okano was invited by a friend.
 They began to go together to karaoke, and later on, Okano was invited by Shindō to form part of his band "No Score" as part of the chorus, to participate in the school festival.
 After the festival, Shindō decided to leave the vocals to Okano, and he made his vocalist debut at the entrance ceremony the following Spring.